 Calibrate Takes, a telemedicine startup, described the new drug as "effective and safe" in bringing "health benefits and weight loss" when combined with changes in diet and physical activity. fella, a startup addressing dietary stress in men, immediately introduced Wegovy as a suggested drug.
 But isn't it too soon?

-Both companies were quick to adopt the weight loss drug, but not as quick to comment on the choice.
-Take Calibrate refused to do so, and Fella answered general questions about her approach, refusing the opportunity to answer more specific questions.
+Both companies were quick to adopt the weight-loss drug, but not so quick to comment on the choice.
+Take Calibrate refused to do so, and Fella answered general questions about its approach, declining the opportunity to answer more specific questions.

 Yet history should teach.
 Other once promising weight loss drugs have crashed and burned.
 Maybe someone will remember the Fen Phen, which was linked to severe cardiovascular events, or the Belvich, an appetite modulator withdrawn in 2020 due to cancer risks.
-Often dieters do not lose weight in the long term, but after a while they regain it: nonetheless, the weight loss drug business is making billions.
+Often those who follow a diet do not lose weight in the long term, but regain it after a while: nevertheless, the weight loss drug business generates billions.

 Obesity is a social problem

-Timothy Gill, a professor of nutrition at the University of Sydney, has his doubts about semaglutide.
-While the drug is promising, he believes obesity and weight management need to be addressed on the overall social level.
-He believes that changes in diet, physical activity or supplementation are seldom enough for weight loss, and he thinks the problem needs to be addressed at the community level.
+Timothy Gill, professor of nutrition at the University of Sydney, has his doubts about semaglutide.
+While the drug is promising, he believes obesity and weight management need to be addressed on a broader social level.
+He believes that changes in diet, physical activity or supplementation are rarely sufficient for weight loss, and thinks the problem would need to be addressed at the community level.

 An example of a serious approach?
-The increase in wages or the reduction of working hours.
-It would reduce obesity rates for a variety of reasons: healthy food would become cheaper, there would be less stress on a family, and working fewer hours would leave more free time to prepare fresh, nutritious meals.
+Increasing wages or reducing working hours.
+It would reduce obesity rates for a variety of reasons: healthy food would become more affordable, there would be less stress burdening a family, and working fewer hours would leave more free time to prepare fresh nutritious meals.
 Do you think weight loss is not a practical problem?
 It depends on the company, Gill says.

 Yes, but does Wegovy cause weight loss or not?